JermellB/restagraph/README.md

 With payload of `'uid=<uid>'`, plus optionally `'<attribute>=attribute'` pairs for any subset of the attributes defined for this resource type.

 Returns 201 CREATED if it succeeded.
+The UID must be unique for each resource-type.
+That is, if you define a `routers` resource and a `switches` resource, no two routers can have the same UID, but a router and a switch can.
+Bear this in mind when designing your schema.

 ### Retrieve a resource